Guide To Dehumidifiers

 These are the many benefits of dehumidifiers:

-• Have a cooling effect: A lower humidity will make your home feel cooler.
+- Have a cooling effect: A lower humidity will make your home feel cooler.
 While it’s running, your air conditioner may not have to work so hard.

 Where to Place a Dehumidifier

 All dehumidifiers work in the same way, and they are most effective when placed in humid areas of your home like a basement or crawl space.
 You will want to choose the dehumidifier based on the needs of the whole home.
-The square footage of the space can influence how effective the appliance will be.
+The square footage of the space can influence how effective the system will be.
 Other factors that matter are the temperature and starting humidity.

-The dehumidifier’s capacity is measured by how many pints of humidity the appliance can extract from the air in 24 hours.
+The dehumidifier’s capacity is measured by how many pints of humidity the system can extract from the air in 24 hours.
 A lower capacity dehumidifier found in stores is only suited to cover a small space or individual room and will not provide the benefits to a whole home or large space.
-These dehumidifiers use a lot of energy compared to their benefits and often require emptying of their collection buckets.
+Portable dehumidifiers use a lot of energy compared to their benefits and often require emptying of their collection buckets.

 When It’s Time to Get a New Dehumidifier